pingcap/docs-cn/system-variables.md

 - Persists to cluster: Yes
 - Type: Boolean
 - Default value: `ON`
-- This variable controls whether to use the method of paging to send coprocessor requests in `IndexLookUp` operator.
+- This variable controls whether to use the method of paging to send coprocessor requests.
+For TiDB versions in [v5.4.0, v6.2.0), this variable only takes effect on the `IndexLookup` operator; for v6.2.0 and later, this variable takes effect globally.
+Starting from v6.4.0, the default value of this variable is changed from `OFF` to `ON`.
+- User scenarios:

+    - In all OLTP scenarios, it is recommended to use the method of paging.
-- User scenarios: For read queries that use `IndexLookup` and `Limit` and that `Limit` cannot be pushed down to `IndexScan`, there might be high latency for the read queries and high CPU usage for TiKV's `unified read pool`.
+    - For read queries that use `IndexLookup` and `Limit` and that `Limit` cannot be pushed down to `IndexScan`, there might be high latency for the read queries and high usage for TiKV `Unified read pool CPU`.
 In such cases, because the `Limit` operator only requires a small set of data, if you set `tidb_enable_paging` to `ON`, TiDB processes less data, which reduces query latency and resource consumption.
-- When `tidb_enable_paging` is enabled, for the `IndexLookUp` requests with `Limit` that cannot be pushed down and are fewer than `960`, TiDB uses the method of paging to send coprocessor requests.
-The fewer `Limit`, the more obvious the optimization.
+    - In scenarios such as data export using [Dumpling](/dumpling-overview.md) and full table scan, enabling paging can effectively reduce the memory consumption of TiDB processes.

+> **Note:**
+>
+> In OLAP scenarios where TiKV is used as the storage engine instead of TiFlash, enabling paging might cause performance regression in some cases.
+If the regression occurs, consider using this variable to disable paging, or using the [`tidb_min_paging_size`](/system-variables.md#tidb_min_paging_size-new-in-v620) and [`tidb_max_paging_size`](/system-variables.md#tidb_max_paging_size-new-in-v630) variables to adjust the range of rows for paging size.

 ### tidb_enable_parallel_apply <span class="version-mark">New in v5.0</span>